oOFraulexOo/SCP-IoT/Exercise_05/Exercise_05.md

 ![](images/000.png)

-1. As per the image above, with Chrome, navigate to the **IoT AE - IoT cockpit** address within the **IoT AE** bookmark folder provided by your instructor and login with the related credentials.
+1. As per the image above, with Chrome, navigate to the **IoT AE - IoT Cockpit** address within the **IoT AE** bookmark folder provided by your instructor and login with the related credentials.

 1. Select **Capabilities** and click on the **+** sign to create a new Capability.
 Enter the name **gh\_climate\_caps\_ae\_xx** where xx must be replaced with your workstation ID.
 Then click on the **+** sign to create a new property
 	![](images/043.png)